cakelly/Data-wrangling-project/README.md

 read.table(MyURL, header = TRUE)
 ```

-The summary is in the 'wide" format, with one variable in each column.
+The summary is in the "wide" format, with one variable in each column.
 The first column is the
 subject ID, followed by the activity, followed by 66 columns for the mean variables chosen for the
 dataset.
 This is output as file:  tidySummary.txt.